farooq-haider/Brick-Breaker-Game/README.md

 This was my first ever programming project.
 I used fundamentals of programming to build this game in C++.

+### To view this project in action:
+Open: ScreenRecordingBrickBreaker.mov

+*NOTE:*
+This video is an old screen recording from my first semester.
+Its quality has reduced significantly due to aging.
+For that i want to apologise in advance!

 ### Instructions

 | **KEYS** | **FUNCTIONS**            |